-The B.A. in Sociology offers you a variety of potential career opportunities.
-At the same time you are not necessarily learning a 'trade' as you would if you were in Engineering, as a Liberal Arts major you are developing many other skills.
-You will be able to draw on a broad educational background, very attractive to potential employers, with knowledge of the Sociology discipline plus your minor field, effective verbal and written communication skills in English and at least one other language, time management skills, intellectual maturity and the ability to think critically.
+The B.A. in Sociology offers a variety of potential career opportunities.
+While not necessarily learning a "trade" as they would in Engineering, Liberal Arts majors develop many other skills.
+They draw on a broad educational background to attract potential employers, buildng on effective verbal and written communication, time management skills, intellectual maturity, and the ability to think critically.

-You should consider your career goals and take elective courses which will augment your skills, and get real-life experience with internships, part-time jobs or by volunteering, all to enhance your attractiveness to employers.
+Students should consider their career goals, taking elective courses to augment their skills, and getting real-life experience with internships, part-time jobs or volunteer opportunities.

 Possible Career Routes

 Police and federal agencies, parole officers, paralegals.
 Students may wish to take criminology coursework and minor in either Psychology or Government.
 Forensic specialties may require extensive science backgrounds as well.

 Human relations, marketing, sales.
 Students should consider the Business Foundations Program as a minor, and should focus on courses such as Industrial Sociology and Applied Demography.

 Case workers, counselors, positions in state agencies.
 Minor in Psychology, Social Work or languages.
 Be aware that some positions will require Master's Degrees in Social Sciences or Social Work.